AlexandrosPol/AlexandrosPol/README.md

 - **Soil Data Clustering**: Employing k-means clustering to classify soil data from Northern Greece.
 - **Market Basket Analysis**: Analyzing international visitation data to find associative rules.
 - **Abalone Age Prediction**: Using PCA and linear regression to estimate abalone ages from physical data.
+- **Titanic Survival Prediction**: Analyzing the Titanic dataset to predict survival rates using machine learning in Python.
+The project demonstrates data cleaning, exploratory data analysis, and the application of classification algorithms.

 ### Skills and Technologies
 - **Programming Languages**: Proficient in R and Python with experience in statistical analysis, predictive modeling, and data visualization.